-The Nursing Department at Aiken Technical College (ATC) offers three tracks: Diploma in Applied Science with a Major in Nursing (DAS:PNR), Generic Associate in Applied Science with a Major in Nursing (AAS:NUR), and LPN to ADN transition (AAS:NUR).
+The School of Nursing at Aiken Technical College (ATC) offers three tracks: Diploma in Applied Science with a Major in Nursing (DAS:PNR), Generic Associate in Applied Science with a Major in Nursing (AAS:NUR), and LPN to ADN transition (AAS:NUR).
 A student officially enters the Nursing Program when he/she begins the first nursing course.